 implies that

 Now, consider that the distributional assumption on $R_i(w)$ implies the following.
 We have:

-Here, $\Phi$ denotes the CDF for the standard normal distribution.
-Equality (i) holds due to the symmetry of the Gaussian density around its mean, which is zero in the case of $R_i(w)$ conditional on $\Lambda_w$.
-Moreover, (ii) holds because the biggest slice of area under the normal density of width $2t_{w,\alpha}$ is the one centered at its mean.
-Next, (iii) holds due to our choice of $t_{w,\alpha}$, while (iv) holds since $R_i(w)/\sigma_w$ follows a standard normal distribution. \\
+Here, $\Phi$ denotes the $\cdf$ for the standard normal distribution.
+Equality (i) holds due to the assumption that $R_i(w)\indep \Lambda_w$.
+Equality (ii) holds due to the symmetry of the Gaussian density around its mean, which is zero in the case of $R_i(w)$ conditional on $\Lambda_w$.
+Moreover, (iii) holds because the biggest slice of area under the normal density of width $2t_{w,\alpha}$ is the one centered at its mean.
+Next, (iv) holds due to our choice of $t_{w,\alpha}$, while (v) holds since $R_i(w)/\sigma_w$ follows a standard normal distribution. \\